TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select.rst

    *current record*.

    .. important::
-      :ref:`pidInList` is set to :typoscript:`this`.
-Therefore by default only records from the current page are available for uidInList.
-Setting :typoscript:`pidInList = 0` explicitely disables the check for the pid.
+      :ref:`pidInList` defaults to :typoscript:`this`.
+Therefore by default only records from the current page are available for :typoscript:`uidInList`.
+If records should be fetched globally, :typoscript:`pidInList = 0` should also be set.

 :aspect:`Example`
    .. code-block:: typoscript